lucatlp87/KukaVision/README.md

 KukaVision
 ==========

+All required libraries and thirdy-part libraries are listed in installation_steps.txt.

 In order to make the code running do the following steps
 1. cd KukaVision
 2. mkdir build && cd build